redwoodinnovation/redwoodinnovation.github.io/berkeley/bhs/README.md

 - Supersite MET 4PM environmental data (Pressure, Rainfall, Relative Humidity, Tempurature, Wind Direction, & Wind Speed) are pulled into a Google Sheet via Google Apps Script each day.
 These data are stored in the "[MET 4PM](https://docs.google.com/spreadsheets/d/1LAOdb-N3kTR97rE1fF7k4dGDyB9jhhNuM-PmiYYi3wo/edit#gid=0)" Google Sheet and are displayed on the webpage as a table.
 The [Papa Parse](https://www.papaparse.com) library is used to parse the csv data which is queried from the google sheet.

-## Resource Data
+## Resource Data (Hidden in the current GitHub website)

-- Electricity (kWh), natural gas (kBTU), and water (gal) are manually entered with the "Meter Reading Form" Google Form and are displayed as a circle node which changes size.
+- RED electricity (kWh), YELLOW natural gas (kBTU), and BLUE water (gal) are manually entered with the "Meter Reading Form" Google Form and are displayed as a circle node which changes size
-	- Note: Hidden in the current GitHub website.

 ## Geometry